Dota 2

 Defense of the Ancients was so successful that its rebirth as a standalone game was inevitable.
 In the case of Defense of the Ancients, it would actually lead to the creation of multiple games, most notably Valve’s Dota 2 and Riot Games’ League of Legends.

 Dota 2 was developed in-house by Valve by a team led by IceFrog, the somewhat mysterious creator of the original Defense of the Ancients custom game mode.
-IceFrog and other Valve developers created a new game that closely mimicked the Defense of the Ancients experience, all the way down to its heroes mirroring their WarCraft 3 equivalents.
+IceFrog and other Valve developers sought to create a new game that would closely mimic the Defense of the Ancients experience, all the way down to its heroes mirroring their WarCraft 3 equivalents.

 Work has continued on Dota 2 ever since its original release date of July 9, 2013.
-These many updates gradually separated the sequel more and more from the original game, both conceptually and aesthetically.
+These many updates gradually separated the sequel more and more from the original game, both conceptually and aesthetically, with Dota 2’s new heroes now all being original creations rather than revamped forms of WarCraft 3 characters.